By Samuel Farkas,

 “What firm are you with again?”

 The surest way to ruin your chances with a firm is to come unprepared.
 Knowing the firm name, office locations and practice areas are necessary but not sufficient.
 Do additional research on your interviewers and read any press the firm has recently received.
 Talk to former summer associates or clerks to get their experiences.
-Look at LinkedIn, Martindale-Hubble and other online resources to gather some data.
+Look at LinkedIn, the Martindale-Hubble Law Directory and other online resources to gather some data.